T of C

 2. Lute (魯特琴類): soundbox attached to a largely non-resonant fingerboard; strings go across both; includes 琵琶 pipa, 二胡 erhu, etc.

-3. Harp (豎琴類): two- or three-sided frame w/soundbox on one side; strings go obliquely from soundbox to one side; includes 箜篌 konghou
+3. Harp (豎琴類): two- or three-sided frame w/soundbox on one side; strings go obliquely from one side across the soundbox to the other side; includes 箜篌 konghou

-4. Lyre (抱琴類): four-sided frame with a soundbox on one side; strings attached perpendicularly from the soundbox to the opposite side
+4. Lyre (抱琴類): four-sided frame with a soundbox on one side; strings attached perpendicularly from the soundbox (not across the soundbox) up to the frame

 5. Musical bow (弓琴類): strings extend across a bent one-sided frame; a resonator (soundbox) may be attached to the frame.